victoriadrake/author-afk/README.md

 GOOS=linux go build -o authorAFK
 ```

-**NOTE**: If you're not building the function on a Linux machine, you will need to specify the `GOOS` and `GOARCH` environment variables.
+If you're not building the function on a Linux machine, you will need to specify the `GOOS` and `GOARCH` environment variables.
 This allows Go to build your function for another system architecture and ensure compatibility.

 ## Local development